 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-Cellulite is the popular name given to body fat that occurs primarily on the buttocks and thighs and disrupts the smoothness of the surface of the skin giving it a dimpled appearance.
-The ASA accepts that it exists but does not accept that cellulite is a distinct type of body fat.
+Cellulite is the common name given to body fat that occurs primarily on the buttocks and thighs and disrupts the smoothness of the surface of the skin, giving it a dimpled appearance.
+The ASA and CAP accepts that it exists but does not accept that cellulite is a distinct type of body fat.

-In 2011 the ASA Upheld a complaint that a therapeutic couch could break down cellulite, as well as decompose fat, produce the same effect as running 20-30km, burn up to 1000 calories and improve the cardiovascular system.
-The ASA considered that the ad contained breakthrough claims that required a body of robust scientific evidence, such as clinical trials conducted on people, in order to substantiate them, which the advertiser was unable to show (Nuga Best UK & Ireland, 30 March 2011).
+In 2011 the ASA investigated a marketer’s claims that their therapeutic seating could break down cellulite and decompose fat.
+The ASA considered that the ad contained breakthrough claims that required a body of robust scientific evidence, such as clinical trials conducted on people.
+The advertiser was unable to provide this level of evidence and the claims were subsequently ruled to be misleading (Nuga Best UK & Ireland, 30 March 2011).

-More recently, the ASA considered claims for a body cream which stated that the product would “reduce the appearance of cellulite fast” and implied that the consumer could achieve a body like Mila Kunis through its use.
-Because the advertiser had been unable to prove the claim, the ASA instructed them not to repeat it (Rodial Ltd, 16 January 2013)
+In 2013, the ASA considered claims for a body cream which stated that the product would “reduce the appearance of cellulite fast” and implied that the consumer could achieve a body like Mila Kunis through its use.
+Because the advertiser had been unable to support the claim with convincing evidence, the ASA upheld the complaint (Rodial Ltd, 16 January 2013)